 Workshops for Schools

 Ghost Story ELA field trips invite you to be our guests, and allow the historic Renaissance Theatre to become the backdrop for students' imaginations!
 Using the theme of "Haunting the Ren," students participate in theatre games as well as age-appropriate, customized activities to stimulate creative thinking.
-A tour of the theatre, complete with a ghost story or two, will culminate with students collaborating to write their own versions of a Renaissance ghost story.
+A tour of the theatre, complete with a ghost story or two, will culminate with students collaborating to create their own interactive versions of a Renaissance ghost story.
 Designed to align with the Common Core Standards for English Language Arts, your class will be encouraged to use qualities and details which will enhance any piece of writing.

 Performances for Schools

 Operation Bridge Building is the Mansfield Symphony’s major education initiative for schools.
 This program is designed to both enhance K-5 classroom courses, as well as support music education in our schools.
 The Operation Bridge Building program engages students and teachers alike by providing high quality symphonic programming and a curriculum that integrates the arts with academics.
 This program serves nearly 8,000 local students annually through in-school chamber concerts, full-scale symphony concerts at the Renaissance Theatre, and teacher & student study guides.

 The Renaissance is a proud member of the Partners in Education program at the John F. Kennedy Center for the Performing Arts.
 In collaboration with the Mansfield Art Center and Mansfield City Schools, this prestigious program provides high quality professional development to educators.
 Workshops are open to any area teacher or school administrator, and are a fun, valuable opportunity to gain contact hours towards Continuing Education Credits (CEUs).

 2018-2019 Partners in Education Workshops:

 Thanks to the generosity of our sponsors, registration fees has been waived for all participants in the Partners in Education program.
 Thank you to the Ohio Arts Council, the Key Bank Foundation, and Charles P. Hahn, CFP for making this possible!